Kaikhosru Shapurji Sorabji: Entering the music world (1913–1936)

 Sorabji has been called a late starter, as he had not composed music before the age of 22.
 Already before picking up the craft of composition, he had been drawn to recent developments in art music at a time when they did not receive much attention in England.
 This interest, along with his ethnicity, cemented his reputation as an outsider.
 The modernist style, increasingly longer durations and technical complexity of his works baffled critics and audiences.
 Although his music had its detractors, some musicians received it positively: after hearing Sorabji's Le jardin parfumé—Poem for Piano Solo in 1930, the English composer Frederick Delius sent him a letter admiring the piece's "real sensuous beauty", and around the 1920s, the French pianist Alfred Cortot and the Austrian composer Alban Berg took an interest in his work.

 Sorabji first played his music publicly in 1920 and he gave occasional performances of his works in Europe over the next decade.
 In the mid-1920s, he befriended the composer Erik Chisholm, which led to the most fruitful period of his pianistic career.
 Their correspondence began in 1926 and they first met in April 1930 in Glasgow, Scotland.
 Later that year, Sorabji joined Chisholm's recently created Active Society for the Propagation of Contemporary Music, whose concerts featured a number of distinguished composers and musicians.
 Despite Sorabji's protestations that he was "a composer—who incidentally, merely, plays the piano", he was the guest performer to make the most appearances in the series.
-He came to Glasgow four times and played some of the longest works he had written to date: he premiered Opus clavicembalisticum and his Fourth Sonata in 1930 and his Toccata seconda in 1936, and he gave a performance of Nocturne, "Jāmī" in 1931.
+He came to Glasgow four times and played some of the longest works he had written to date: he premiered Opus clavicembalisticum and his Fourth Sonata (Note: The recital featuring the Fourth Sonata was part of a concert series titled "Recitals of National Music" and was not sponsored by Chisholm's Society.) in 1930 and his Toccata seconda in 1936, and he gave a performance of Nocturne, "Jāmī" in 1931.